Datapacks aren’t a good method of modding

 Tags are a bad abstraction

-Tags can create lists of things that are in some way “the same”.
-This is great if you want to add “more of the same”, and is not useful if you want to add something actually new.
+In that vein: tags can create lists of things that are in some way “the same”.
+This is great if you want to add “more of the same”, and is not useful if you want to add something new.

 Data is not code

 Tags only meaningfully affect the game in ways Mojang permits them to.
-If you want to change the game in a way Mojang did not anticipate, you are out of luck.
+If you want to change the game in a way Mojang did not anticipate, too bad.
 Basic features, like the ability to add new blocks and items, are still missing after years (due to the code complexity involved in allowing blocks and items to appear and disappear at runtime), leading people to reskin existing blocks and hope noone notices.

-I know that some people find it fun to use font resourcepack hacks + misuse chest GUIs + five mcfunctions that run every tick + whatever else people do in order to create basic functionality that you can do correctly in five minutes with a mod.
+I know that some people find it fun to use font resourcepack hacks + misuse chest GUIs + five mcfunctions that run every tick in order to create basic functionality that you can do correctly in five minutes with a mod.
 I don’t find it fun.

 Data resists abstraction

 This is so ridiculous to expect of people that Mojang doesn’t even dogfood their own datapack system.
 They wrote internal tools that stamp out thousands of JSON files based on a code specification (“data generation”).
-The ideas live in code, then they’re flattened into a bunch of json files, then they’re read back by more code… this makes the json files… what, exactly?
-An intermediary?
+The ideas live in code, then they’re flattened into a bunch of json files, then they’re read back by more code.
+The JSON files are just an intermediate format.

 In conclusion